Kiplinger Approved - Sponsored Offer

 Many online platforms allow you to prequalify with a soft credit pull, so you can check potential rates and terms without impacting your credit score.
 Marketplaces can speed this up by returning several offers from different lenders through a single application.

-When refinancing online, you will typically choose between marketplaces and direct lenders.
-Direct lenders, like banks and credit unions, require you to apply to each institution individually.
-That can take more time, especially if you are trying to compare rates across several lenders.
+When refinancing online, you'll typically choose between marketplaces and direct lenders.
+Direct lenders, such as banks and credit unions, require you to apply to each institution individually.
+That can take more time, especially if you're trying to compare rates across several lenders.

 Aggregators reduce friction by cutting down on repetitive applications and helping you move from quote to approval.
 Instead of starting from scratch with each lender, you can review your options in one place and move forward with the offer that works best for your situation.